-Over the past couple of years I’ve gathered a small collection of low waste/eco-friendly products that I’ve used to replace single use plastic, wasteful items I have at home that I use regularly.
+Over the past couple of years I’ve gathered a small collection of low-waste/eco-friendly products that I’ve used to replace single-use plastic, wasteful items I have at home that I use regularly.

-As always before purchasing any of these items, check out the second hand market, unless of course it’s a toothbrush 😉
+As always, before purchasing any of these items, check out the second-hand market, unless of course it’s a toothbrush.

-I used to use disposable razors (which I’d be throwing away every month or so – as it became too blunt to use), but I’ve found this one to be 100 times better!
-Once the razor blades become too blunt to use, you simply remove them from the razor and store them in the metal disposal tin.
-Once the tin is full, you can take it to a metal scrap recycling facility or even post it back to the company, where they’ll recycle it for you!
+I used to use disposable razors – which I’d throw away every month or so as they became too blunt to use – but I’ve found this razor to be 100 times better!
+Once the razor blades become too blunt to use, I simply remove them from the razor and store them in the metal disposal tin.
+Once the tin is full, I take it to a local metal scrap recycling facility to be recycled.
+Alternatively, you can post it back to the company where they recycle it for you!
 So there’s no waste.

-As a starter pack you receive:
+In the starter pack you receive:

 - The Leaf razor

-- Solid metal stand
+- A solid metal stand

 - 50 blades // 100 edges